lee-dohm/lee-dohm.github.io/_posts/2015-02-01-armed-gamergater-crashes-en-route-to-brianna-wus-house.md

 date: 2015-02-01 11:00:02.093821000 -08:00
 ---

-Gamergate's death threats have now led to actions.
+Gamergate's death threats led to actions on Friday, January 30<sup>th</sup>.
 When are we going to see arrests being made?
 When are we going to see the authorities put a stop to this?
 Oh right ... it's not a *real* threat [unless you threaten a police officer][jason-valentine].

 [jason-valentine]: http://www.theguardian.com/us-news/2015/jan/01/st-louis-man-arrested-twitter-threats-police